Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">3/13/2024</td>
+<td align="center">3/15/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/classroom-of-the-elite/episode-8-those-who-cannot-remember-the-past-are-condemned-to-repeat-it-924065">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/snack-basue/episode-10-friend-to-friend-wednesday-night-only-sixteen-919071">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">After conversing with her brother Manabu, Horikita offers Yamauchi name as the one who should<br>be expelled.
-Not only has he made few contributions to the class, but he also<br>worked with Sakayanagi in Class A to expel Ayanokoji.</p>
+<p align="center">To make a friend or not to make a friend, that is the question this<br>week at our lovely run-down snack bar.
+Find out whose point is superior and meet<br>the new customers who drop in this time!
+Grab a drink and listen in on<br>tonight's shenanigans.</p>
 </td>
 </tr>
 </table>